For a better experience, keep your browser up to date. Check here for latest versions.

 Ian Capstick is a social entrepreneur, political strategist and storyteller.
 His early career in politics allowed him to travel the country extensively, learning to listen to folks and work step by step to solve problems.
 After founding his first company, he spent eight seasons as a contributor to CBC’s flagship political program Power & Politics.
 Outside of politics, he has managed communications for top Canadian corporations, major unions and well known Canadians and media-figures.
 After graduating from the University of Pennsylvania’s Centre for Social Impact Strategy (2017), Ian returned to the program as a Teaching Fellow (2018-2020).

-Jeff’s strategy focus at Animikii supports all of our projects to ensure that the experiences we design and develop work effectively within Indigenous contexts.
-He is Cayuga, a member of the Six Nations of the Grand River, and former Land and Housing Coordinator for the Songhees Nation.
+Jeff is Cayuga from Six Nations of the Grand River Territory.
+His strategy focus at Animikii supports all of our projects to ensure that the experiences we design and develop work effectively within Indigenous contexts.
 Jeff is a passionate advocate for leveraging technology to accelerate Indigenous resurgence throughout the world.
 When he isn’t hypnotized by a computer screen, Jeff can be seen rollerblading around town or wandering through the bush.
 He works on Lekwungen territory in Victoria, BC.

 A proud member of the Tsimshian people, Jonathon has over a decade of experience in client services, web design, stakeholder communications, and graphic design.
 As the Digital Services Project Manager, Jonathon leverages his past experience with Indigenous communities to provide the best possible services and coordination with the Animikii team.
 He works on Lekwungen territory in Victoria, BC.